LLNL/H5Z-ZFP/docs/cd_vals.rst

 The HDF5 library uses an array of values, named ``cd_values`` in formal arguments documenting various API functions, for managing *auxiliary data* for a filter.
 Instances of this ``cd_values`` array are used in two subtly different ways within HDF5.

-The first use is in *passing* auxiliary data for a filter from caller to the library when initially creating a dataset.
+The first use is in *passing* auxiliary data for a filter from the caller to the library when initially creating a dataset.
 This happens *directly* in an ``H5Pset_filter()`` (`see here <https://docs.hdfgroup.org/hdf5/develop/group___o_c_p_l.html#ga191c567ee50b2063979cdef156a768c5>`_) call.

 The second use is in *persisting* auxiliary data for a filter to the dataset's object *header* in a file.